Samreay/Samreay/_posts/tutorials/2020-06-17-One_Hot_Encoding.md

 {% include image.html url="one_hot_snippet.png" class="img-carbon" %}

-Where we can see the difference between the two is how the column name is preserved using the
+Where we can see the difference between the two is how the column name is preserved using the generic version of `get_dummies`.

 ```python